Gopalkataria/brainf--kinterpreter/README.md

 ## Limitations
 This interpreter has the following limitations:

-* It only supports Brainfuck code with a maximum of 30,000 memory cells.
+* It only supports Brainf**k code with a maximum of 30,000 memory cells.
 * It does not support multi-byte characters or Unicode.
 * It does not support input or output redirection.
 ## License